ghi-electronics/Docs/fez/accessories.md

 ---
 ![Sparkfun Ardumoto Shield Kit](images/sparkfun-ardumoto-shield-kit_noborder.jpg)

-The sparkfun [Sparkfun Ardumoto Shield Kit](https://www.sparkfun.com/products/14180) is a low cost way of building a robot, somewhat quickly.
+The sparkfun [Sparkfun Ardumoto Shield Kit](https://www.sparkfun.com/products/14180) is a low cost way to quickly build a robot.

 Plug the shield on top of your [FEZ](intro.md), or any other Arduino-pinout compatible board.